Schools and colleges closed in Goa and Karnataka’s Mangaluru region because of heavy rains

 The weather department has issued a red alert in Mumbai and its adjoining areas.

 Schools and colleges were shut in Goa and Karnataka’s Mangaluru region on Wednesday because of heavy rains and a flood warning, PTI reported.
 The India Meteorological Department has also predicted heavy rain in Maharashtra’s capital Mumbai and adjoining areas such as Palghar and Raigad.
+Meanwhile, the Odisha government asked district collectors to be prepared to deal with a possible flood.

 Goa